-It’s one of those great crops that you need to harvest from every day or two otherwise they become huge.
-Over-sized zucchini and summer squash are called marrows, and are still great for many recipes.
+It’s one of those great crops that you need to harvest every day or two, otherwise, they become huge.
+Over-sized ones are called marrows, and are still great for many zucchini and summer squash recipes.
 I often freeze shredded zucchini marrows once they’ve reached a large size.

 Zucchini tend to be long and thin in shape.
 Summer squash belong to the same family, however they come in many fun shapes.

 - Zucchini and summer squash types and varieties

 - Dealing with problems like blossom end rot or lack of yield

 In general the colors are yellow, dark green (your typical zucchini at the grocery store) and other shades of green.
 Shapes can be round, or ‘patty pan’ which is a scallopini shaped squash.
 Bennings Green Tint is a very light green, almost white color.
 You can also enjoy Romanesco/cocozelle types that are ribbed and striped.